 2. The applicant will be prompted to answer a questtionnaire about the internship.

 3. Supervisor will complete sponsor confirmation questionnaire to provide the Loeb Center with details regarding their applicants' internships.

 Do you have questions about how to search and apply for an internship?

-Make an appointment with Victoria Wilson, Assistant Director for Internship Programs, through Quest or call the Loeb Center at 413-542-2265
+Make an appointment with Victoria Wilson, Assistant Director for Internship Programs, through Handshake or call the Loeb Center at 413-542-2265.

 Do you need help with your funding application or have additional questions?

 Contact the Loeb Center by phone at 413-542-2265 or by email at firstname.lastname@example.org